Thorium/the-elmish-book/chapters/scaling/splitting-programs.md

 ```
 We split the initialization of the states of the child programs into separate functions.
 The root `init()` function simply calls these functions to initialize the fields that hold the states of these child programs but it also initializes the data that itself keeps track of, namely the `CurrentPage` field.

-When you see such piece of code, you can read it as follows: "The initial state of the parent program is made out of the initial states of the child programs along with the data that is managed by the parent program itself."
+When you see such a piece of code, you can read it as follows: "The initial state of the parent program is made out of the initial states of the child programs along with the data that is managed by the parent program itself."

 If you list the types of these initialization functions, you will see something funny:
 ```fsharp